i05nagai/memorandum/language/english_speaking.md

         * she's managed somehow to procure his phone number
     * procure capital/funds/finacing
         * Low interest rates support bonds by making it cheaper for investors to procure funds and invest in fixed-income securities.
+* procurement
+    * the process of getting supplies
+    * a substantial budget for the procurement of military supplies
 * accumulate
     * the accumulating data supplements the tested coverage, which validates the reliability being asserted for revised execution paths
 * course